-Any professional employee acting within the procedures described by these guidelines will be supported by the NRCS board.
-Each teacher shall be responsible for the order and discipline of pupils in his or her own room and immediate surroundings.
+The NRCS board will support any professional employee acting within the procedures described by these guidelines.
+Each teacher shall be responsible for the order and discipline of pupils in his or her room and immediate surroundings.
 In maintaining a well-disciplined room, a positive approach to elicit good behavior shall be used to avoid the necessity of disciplinary action.
 It is the responsibility of the parent or guardian to instill within the individual child the proper standards of acceptable behavior.
-The parent should insist that the child follow the rules of the school at all times.
+The parent should always insist that the child follow the school's rules.
 It is understood that:

-- 1. The classroom teacher and authorities of the school stand in loco parentis (acting in place of parents) of the child. - 2.
-School authorities have the power and responsibility to adopt appropriate rules and regulations for governing of the schools under their control. - 3.
-When a student's behavior disrupts learning, either of the student himself and/or the learning of others, the teacher and/or school officials are obligated to investigate the cause of such behavior and initiate appropriate remedial action, including immediate contact with the parent.
+- 1. The classroom teacher and school authorities act in loco parentis (acting in place of parents) for the child. - 2.
+School authorities have the power and responsibility to adopt appropriate rules and regulations for governing the schools under their control. - 3.
+When a scholar's behavior disrupts learning, either of the scholar himself and/or the teaching of others, the teacher and/or school officials are obligated to investigate the cause of such behavior and initiate appropriate remedial action, including immediate contact with the parent.